maxin-cn/latte_project/README.md

 # Condition Video

-This is the repository that contains source code for the [LAVITA website](https://maxin-cn.github.io/lavita_project/).
+This is the repository that contains source code for the [Latte website](https://maxin-cn.github.io/latte_project/).

 If you find conditionvideo useful for your work please cite:
 ```